-- Electro-mechanical thermal relay (used for single phase motors) - Electronic thermal relay (used for three phase motors)
+- electro-mechanical thermal relay (used for single phase motors); - electronic thermal relay (used for three phase motors)

-4.12.1 Electro-mechanical thermal relay
+4.14.1 Electro-mechanical thermal relay

-The electro-mechanical terminal relay (Fig. 24) is used to avoid damage to the motor owing to a strong increase in absorption or the lack of a phase.
+The electro-mechanical thermal relay (Fig. 24) is used to avoid damage to the motor owing to a strong increase in absorption or the lack of a phase.